Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

 - Use of other hormones such as anti-androgens

-If you have undergone hormonal therapy, you should take note of these possible side effects that may arise:
+If you have gone through hormonal therapy, you should take note of these possible side effects:

 - Hot flushes